Nature Sounds for a Mindful Sleep Wind-Down

 Minute 8–10: Stop managing the practice.
 Let sound move to the background and allow sleepiness without chasing sleep.

-Good mindfulness practices and meditation techniques for beginners and daily life deliver a steadier way to notice and return, not a promise that every night will be quiet.
+Good mindfulness practices and meditation techniques for beginners create a steadier way to notice and return, not a guarantee that every night will be quiet.
+One pattern we notice with insomnia newcomers: the practice works better when it feels like a gentle cue, not another performance to get right.

 Volume boundaries for mindful bedtime sounds